Indianapolis 500 traditions: Celebrity guests

 Since the early years of the race, celebrities from all walks of fame have been invited to the race, some have returned for many years or even decades.
 Television and movie stars, recording artists, sports figures, politicians, and military, are among the many dignitaries invited.
 During the pre-race, a parade of stars is conducted around the track, usually in convertibles.
 In numerous years, celebrities have been invited to drive the pace car at the start of the race.

 Clark Gable is seen in a famous photograph of the 1947 race.
 Among the many celebrities who attended or have attended multiple Indy 500s include Jim Nabors, James Garner (who drove the pace car in 1975, 1977 and 1985), David Letterman, Tim Allen, Florence Henderson, Linda Vaughn, and many others.
 Paul Newman, who starred in the Indy-related film Winning, attended the race many times, and in 1983–1995, and then again in 2008, was at the race as co-owner of Newman/Haas Racing.
 Joyce DeWitt, who grew up in the Town of Speedway, and graduated from Speedway Senior High School, once worked at the Indianapolis Motor Speedway ticket office.
+Numerous celebrities have attended the race as a co-investor or ambassador of a team, such as Joe Montana, Walter Payton, and Jim Harbaugh.

 At least three former U.S. Presidents (and one future President) has attended the Indianapolis 500.
-Gerald Ford attended the 1979 race, serving also as the grand marshal of the 500 Festival Parade.
-Both George H. W. Bush and Bill Clinton attended the 2003 race, the first time in Indy history that two former presidents were at the same race.
+Following his presidency, Gerald Ford attended the 1979 race, serving also as the grand marshal of the 500 Festival Parade.
+After their presidencies, both George H. W. Bush and Bill Clinton attended the 2003 race, the first time in Indy history that two former presidents were at the same race.
 It was the elder Bush's second visit to the Speedway; he previously presided over the opening ceremonies of the 1987 Pan American Games, which was held at the track.
 Future President Donald Trump attended the race in 2002.
 Trump was selected to drive the pace car for the 2011 race, but withdrew the duty after drawing controversy from fans.
 In 1971, tentative plans were made for sitting president Richard Nixon to attend the race, as part of the NATO Conference on Urban Affairs that was being held in the city.
 Nixon was even rumored to be giving the starting command.
 Nixon would have been the first, and only to-date, sitting president to attend the race.
 However, the visit was later cancelled.